teoZH/python_20_projects_challenge/README.md

   * Requirements: django, postgresql, psycopg2
   * Graphics are not mine!
 - I started workin on a simple django blog
-  * stuck on making some graphics
-  * not ready!
-  * equirements: django, postgresql, psycopg2
+  * requirements: django, postgresql, psycopg2
   * a little DOM added!